ch1ru/elemental-bitcoin/docs/install.md

 # Installing the Elementary-bitcoin library package

+You need to first import the library package *LBitcoin* as a pre-requisite.
+There are a number of ways to do this.

 ## Installing via NuGet

 The easiest way to install is via NuGet package Manager in Visual Studio: